-Essentially, the Olymp Trade Forex markets is made up of traditional currency pairs using Olymp Trade’s multipliers to provide leverage for Contracts for Difference trades (CFD).
+Essentially, the Olymp Trade Forex markets are made up of traditional currency pairs using Olymp Trade’s multipliers to provide leverage for Contracts for Difference trades (CFD).

 Risks and Rewards in Trading Forex?

-Just like any market, there are a number of risks and rewards in trading Forex.
-Fortunately, the amount of either is wholly dependent on the investor, their experience, their ability to analyze data, and their independent decision making.
+Like any market, there are risks and rewards in trading Forex.
+In particular, Forex beginners should keep this in mind.
+Fortunately, the amount of either depends wholly on the investor, their experience, ability to analyze data, and independent decision-making.

 One thing to keep in mind is that there is a winner in every trade made between two parties based on the time that the transaction takes place and assets behavior following the trade.